Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-q-Z32Ff5_Pg.md

 ### Transcript

-> nuclear removal when in real life or in game let me know um
+> nuclear removal when in real life or in game let me know